reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 }
 ```

-To keep it as simple as possible our schema will have just **a single Query** type which will return a String
+To keep it as simple as possible our schema will have just **a single Query** type which will return a `String.

 ```js
 type Query {